ubiqube/quickstart/README.md

 This quickstart project will get you started with the MSActivator orchestration tool.

-Setting up the tutorial
+# Setting up the tutorial
-To quickly get started with MSA, use Docker Compose to set up an environment to host the Inmanta server and some machines to be managed.
-Before starting this tutorial, first install Docker on your machine.
-Next install Docker Compose on your machine.
+To quickly get started with MSA, use Docker Compose to set up an environment to host the MSA server and some entities to be managed.

+Before starting this tutorial, first install [Docker](https://docs.docker.com/install/) on your machine.
+Next install [Docker Compose](https://docs.docker.com/compose/install/) on your machine.

 1. check your dockerhub account password - or create a new account
 2. ask for access to private repo: `ubiqube/msa2`